ChristyDotDev/ChristyDotDev/README.md

 ### Hi there

 I'm a software engineer, based in Scotland.
-I've spent my days for most of the last decade writing very boring software;
-mostly high throughput financial systems.
-I could try writing those in my spare time too but it'll probably mostly be hacky hobby projects related to sports and videgames.
+Outside of work I'll mostly be playing about with fun side projects for videogames or sports.